Royal Jordanian Conditions of Contract

 - This ticket is valid for carriage for one year from date of issue if fully unused and for one year from commencement of travel if partially used, except as otherwise provided in carrier's conditions of carriage.
 With respect to transportation that does not take place within, to or from the United States, the fare for carriage hereunder is subject to change prior to commencement of carriage.
 These changes will be restricted to increases beyond our control, imposed by third parties.
 Carrier may refuse transportation if the applicable fare has not been paid.
+Carrier reserves the right to refuse carriage to any person whose passport number does not match the number specified in his or her reservation or ticket.
 With respect to transportation within, to or from the United States, the fare for carriage hereunder may be increased in the event of an increase in a government-imposed tax or fee.
 Such a price increase will occur only in the event that the customer is notified of the potential for a post-purchase price increase due to an increase in a government-imposed tax or fee, and the customer provided written consent to the potential for such an increase prior purchase.

 - NOTICE OF LIABILITY LIMITATIONS Passengers on a journey involving an ultimate destination or a stop in a country other than the country of departure are advised that the provisions of the Warsaw Convention or the Montreal Convention may be applicable to the entire journey, including any portion entirely within a country and these conventions govern and may limit the liability of carriers for death, bodily injury or delay of passengers and for loss or delay of or damage to baggage.